 Lutherans play well with others!
-We are active with the Episcopal Church, Methodists, Catholics, Presbyterian, United Church of Christ, and many others on Grand Island.
-We gather to worship, pray, and work to help others in our community not because we agree on everything but because we follow Jesus.
+We are active with the Episcopal, Methodist, Catholic, Presbyterian, United Church of Christ, and other churches on Grand Island.
+We gather to worship, pray, and work to help others in our community, not because we agree on everything, but because we follow Jesus.

 “If it is possible, so far as it depends on you, live peaceably with all.” — Romans 12:18